Enoch Light: Personal life and death

 Light married Mary Danis, who acted on stage and sang on recordings and on radio.
 They had two daughters.

 Light retired from music entirely in 1974.
 He died on July 31, 1978, at Mount Sinai Hospital in New York City, aged 71.

 Legacy

 Light released 25 albums over 12 years (1959–71), with two of them reaching number one on the U.S. Billboard album chart.
 He holds the record for having the most charting LPs without having a Top 40 single, as reported by Casey Kasem on the American Top 40 broadcast of 14 October 1978.

 Events coinciding with Light's birthday near his birthplace of northeastern Ohio have occurred since the late 1990s.
-The most recent is 2014's Enoch Light Birthday Memorial Go-Go Happening and features bands performing Light's work and multimedia installations remixing the distinctive Command Records album cover designs.
+The most recent was 2014's Enoch Light Birthday Memorial Go-Go Happening, which featured bands performing Light's work and multimedia installations remixing the distinctive Command Records album cover designs.